DOI10.47051/ALIS2563

 Figure 1: Adult female of Dipsas welborni from Vía a Nuevo Paraíso, Zamora Chinchipe province, Ecuador.

-Natural history: Dipsas welborni is a nocturnal snake that inhabits old-growth to moderately disturbed rainforests and cloud forests, occurring in lower densities, or not at all, in forest-edge situations.1 Welborn’s Snail-eating Snakes are active at night, especially if it is raining or drizzling.1,3 Their movements throught the foliage are slow, graceful, and generally occur during the first hours of the night on vegetation 0.2–3.5 m above the ground.1,3 Nothing is know about the diet in this species, but snakes of the genus Dipsas in general feed almost exclusively on snails and slugs.
+Natural history: Dipsas welborni is a nocturnal snake that inhabits old-growth to moderately disturbed rainforests and cloud forests, occurring in lower densities, or not at all, in forest-edge situations.1 Welborn’s Snail-eating Snakes are active at night, especially if it is raining or drizzling.1,3 Their movements through the foliage are slow, graceful, and generally occur during the first hours of the night on vegetation 0.2–3.5 m above the ground.1,3 Nothing is known about the diet in this species, but snakes of the genus Dipsas in general feed almost exclusively on snails and slugs.
 Although some snail-eaters produce saliva that is toxic to mollusks,4 these snakes are considered harmless to humans.
 They never attempt to bite, resorting instead to musking and flattening the body while expanding the head to simulate a triangular shape.3,5

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..1 Dipsas welborni is listed in this category because the species is distributed over a region of the Amazonian slopes of the Andes that holds large areas of continuous unspoiled forest.
 In Ecuador, approximately 76% of the species’ forest habitat is still standing.
-Unfortunately, vast areas of the Cordillera del Cóndor, notably on the northern part of the species’ range, are being cleared to make room for large-scale opencast mining operations.1 However, since D. welborni occurs over an area greater than 20,000 km2, the species does not meet the criteria for a threatened category.
+Unfortunately, vast areas of the Cordillera del Cóndor, notably on the northern part of the species’ range, are being cleared to make room for large-scale open-pit mining operations.1 However, since D. welborni occurs over an area greater than 20,000 km2, the species does not meet the criteria for a threatened category.

-Distribution: Dipsas welborni is native to the Amazonian foothills of the Andes, particularly along the Cordillera del Cóndor, in Ecuador (Fig. 2) and Peru.
+Distribution: Dipsas welborni is native to the Amazonian foothills of the Andes, particularly along the Cordillera del Cóndor, in Ecuador (Fig. 2) and Perú.

 Distribution of Dipsas welborni in Ecuador